gi-no/blog_mean_stack/article3.en.md

     ...
 ```

 Implement APIs to create, update, or delete a comment.
 To create a comment, add a comment to the comment array of the question document using '$push' operator.
 To delete a comment, delete a comment from the comment array of the question document.
 To update a comment, specify the updating index of the comment array of the question document using '$'.
-To update a comment for a answer, because we update a item inside a array of a array and only one '$' can be used to specify index, we need to iterate each item for the array.
+To update a comment on an answer, because we update a item inside an array of an array and only one '$' can be used to specify index, we need to iterate each item for the array.

 server/api/question/question.controller.js